scala/scala-lang/development/index.md

 * Pull requests will be reviewed and, when feasible, merged.
 * Releases will continue indefinitely, typically every 3 to 6 months.
 (This cadence may slow down over time.)

-Most Scala 2 maintenance is done by the Scala team at [Akka](https://akka.io) (the company formerly known as Lightbend), in coordination with the Scala Center and the Scala 3 team.
+Most Scala 2 maintenance is done by the Scala team at [VirtusLab](https://virtuslab.com/), in coordination with the Scala Center and the Scala 3 team.

 These remarks apply to Scala 2 itself, that is, the compiler and standard library.
 Making effective use of Scala 2 also depends on a healthy tooling and library ecosystem.
 Much of that ecosystem is outside of our direct control, but we help maintainers as much as we can.